ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-5.md

 We will use **HCatalog** to _load data into Pig_.
 HCatalog allows us to _share schema across tools_ and users within our Hadoop environment.
 It also allows us to _factor out schema_ and _location information from_ our _queries and scripts_ and _centralize them in a common repository_.
 Since it is in HCatalog we can use the **HCatLoader() function**.
 Pig allows us to give the table a name or alias and not have to worry about allocating space and defining the structure.
 We just have to worry about how we are processing the table.

 * We can use the Pig helper located below the name of your script file to give us a template for the line.
-Click on **Pig helper -> HCatalog->load template**
+Click on the **Pig helper -> HCatalog -> LOAD** template
 * The entry **%TABLE%** is highlighted in red for us.
 Type the name of the table which is geolocation.
 * Remember to add the **a =** before the template.
 This saves the results into a.
 Note the **‘=’** has to have a space before and after it.
 * Our completed line of code will look like:

 ~~~
-a = LOAD 'geolocation' using org.apache.hive.hcatalog.pig.HCatLoader();
+a = LOAD 'geolocation' USING org.apache.hive.hcatalog.pig.HCatLoader();
 ~~~

 The script above loads data, in our case, from a file named **geolocation** using the _HCatLoader()_ function.
 Copy-and-paste the above Pig code into the riskfactor.pig window.